tony-defa/one-button-cover/README.md

 A Home Assistant custom component that creates a virtual cover entity from a single-button garage door or gate opener.
 Perfect for simple garage doors that use a toggle button for open/close/stop operations.

+## Disclaimer

+_This project is is heavily vibe coded, or context engendered, including this README.
+While every effort has been made to ensure quality and accuracy, please be aware that AI-generated content may contain errors or omissions.
+Use at your own discretion.
+This project was born from the need to integrate my Chamberlain one-button garage door opener with Home Assistant, and I hope it helps others with similar setups.
+This custom component can also be used for other type of covers that use a single button for all operations._

+_My Home Assistant is running within a Docker container and I do not use HACS, so I cannot guarantee compatibility in those environments.
+However, I have included HACS installation instructions for convenience, but I am not sure if it will work perfectly nor can I provide support for HACS-related issues.
+Contributions however are welcome._

 ## Features

 - ✨ **Single Button Control** - Works with garage doors/gates that use one button for all operations